Rape during the occupation of Japan: Yamata incident

+1950 Kokura incident

+The Kokura incident (小倉黒人米兵集団脱走事件) was a mass rape event by mutinous American soldiers of the 24th Infantry Regiment against Japanese women in the city of Kokura in July 1950, during a riot against deployment to Korea.

+On 11 July, 1950 in Kokura, 75, 100, 200, or 250 soldiers of the US 24th Infantry Regiment which was at Camp Jōno and ordered to deploy into the Korean war rioted and escaped their camp and went on a raping spree in Kokura against Japanese women and killed a Japanese man.
+“Testimony revealed in the 1975 Fukuoka Prefectural edition of the Asahi suggests that some women were sexually assaulted in front of their husbands.”
+The mass rapes being committed by the US soldiers on Japanese women were mentioned in a US military police report to the Fukuoka Area Provost Marshal, chief of Kyushu Civil affairs region, on 17 July 1950.

 Rapes by Commonwealth forces

 Members of the British Commonwealth Occupation Force (BCOF), which consisted of Australian, British, Indian and New Zealand forces, also committed rapes while stationed in Japan.
 The officer in charge of the BCOF's official reports reported that BCOF members were convicted of committing 57 rapes from May 1946 to December 1947 and a further 23 between January 1948 and September 1951.
 No official statistics on serious crimes committed by BCOF members during the BCOF's first three months in Japan (February to April 1946) are available.
 Australian historian Robin Gerster contends that while the official statistics underestimate the level of serious crime committed by BCOF members, Japanese police often did not pass reports they received on to the BCOF and that serious crimes which were reported were properly investigated by BCOF military policemen.
 The penalties given to members of the BCOF convicted of serious crimes were "not severe", however, and those imposed on Australian servicemembers were often mitigated or quashed by Australian courts.
 He also argues that rapes committed by Australian soldiers were common, driven by both a perception of Japan's open attitude toward sexuality and a sense of revenge for Japanese war crimes.
 He asserts that this contributed to the BCOF's reputation as the least disciplined of the Allied occupation forces.
 It is estimated that thousands of Japanese women were raped after the war, some of whom were raped by Australian and New Zealander soldiers who were part of the British Commonwealth Occupation Force in Japan.

 According to Takemae and Ricketts, a former Japanese prostitute recalled: